 - 120ml (4 fl oz) double [heavy] cream

 - grated chocolate, for garnishing

 - Put all the ingredients in a blender and blend until smooth.
-Pour into glasses and sprinkle the chocolate on top.
-Serve immediately.

 - I use Cadbury’s Flake for the chocolate.